pfinal-nc/pfinal-nc.github.io/docs/golang/Go-Containerization-Best-Practices-Docker-Optimization.md

 ---
-title: "Go Containerization Best Practices: From 800MB to 10MB Docker Images"
+title: "Shrink Go Docker Images from 800MB to 10MB: The Complete 2025 Guide"
-description: "Master Docker optimization for Go applications in 2025.
-Learn multi-stage builds, distroless images, and security hardening techniques to reduce image size by 98% while improving performance."
+description: "Reduce your Go container size by 98% with multi-stage builds, distroless images, and security hardening.
+Includes Dockerfile templates you can use today."
 date: 2025-11-13
 tags:
   - Golang